-CYP enzymes have been thoroughly investigated because they are responsible for the biotransformation of almost 80% of all commercially available drugs (Zanger and Schwab, 2013).
-CYP2C19 is one of the major enzymes in the human liver because it metabolizes ~7% of the clinically used drugs, mostly anticonvulsants and antidepressants (Zanger and Schwab, 2013; FDA, 2020).
+CYP enzymes have been thoroughly investigated as they are responsible for the biotransformation of almost 80% of all commercially available drugs (Zanger and Schwab, 2013).
+CYP2C19 is one of the major enzymes in the human liver as it metabolizes ~7% of the clinically used drugs, mostly anticonvulsants and antidepressants (Zanger and Schwab, 2013; FDA, 2020).
 Inhibitors, inducers, and genetic polymorphisms of CYP2C19 can influence the plasma levels of CYP2C19 substrates, resulting in a risk for toxic or subtherapeutic plasma levels.
-US Food and Drug Administration (FDA) guidelines https://doi.org/10.1124/dmd.120.000089.
+U.S. Food and Drug Administration (FDA) guidelines recommend the assessment of these possible DDIs in the early stages of drug development (FDA, 2020).
+The evaluation of the fraction metabolized by a specific CYP enzyme (fm{CYP}) in drug metabolism, CYP reaction phenotyping, plays an important role in predicting these DDIs.
+After all, fm{CYP} influences the susceptibility of victim drugs towards inhibition or induction.
+Two methods are widely used for the quantitative determination of CYP enzyme involvement: (1) the use of chemicals, drugs or antibodies as specific enzyme inhibitors in pooled human liver microsomes and (2) the use of individual human recombinant CYP enzymes (FDA, 2020).